particle-iot/docs/src/content/getting-started/new.md

 The header format must be exactly that because the search feature uses that to delimit entries, and determine the date of entries
 --}}

+### Cloud ledger size 2024-08-07

+Cloud ledgers can now be up to 1 Mbyte in size.
+Device to cloud and Cloud to device ledgers are still limited to 16 Kbyte.

 ### Gen 4 maximum sleep duration 2024-07-30

 Documented the [maximum sleep duration](/reference/device-os/api/sleep-sleep/duration-systemsleepconfiguration/) for Gen 4 devices (P2, Photon 2, M-SoM).